weaponsforge/vitexperiments/README.md

 #### Deployment to GitHub Pages

 This repository deploys the latest website to the GitHub Pages website of this repository at https://weaponsforge.github.io/vitexperiments/ **on the creation of new Tags/Releases from the `main` branch** with GitHub Actions.
 Supply the `VITE_PUBLIC_BASE_PATH` GitHub Secret to enable deployment to GitHub Pages.
-It also requires a **GitHub Pages enabled** for this repository and a **`gh-pages` branch**.
+It also requires **GitHub Pages enabled** for this repository and a **`gh-pages` branch**.

 > [!IMPORTANT]
 > Add the `VITE_PUBLIC_BASE_PATH` environment variable described in the [Installation - step # 3](#️-installation) section to GitHub Secrets.